 The space and airborne systems unit makes electronic warfare systems for tactical aircraft, helicopters and ships, as well as tracking and navigation sensors used on airborne platforms, among other products.

-- Aluminum Added to Wilbur Ross Hit List, Cites National Security
+- Aluminum Imports Added to Trump-Ross Hit List, Over National Security

 - United Parcel's 1Q Profit Beats Expectations